Crop Districts 6B – Hanley, Outlook, Loreburn, Saskatoon and Arelee areas;

 Crop District 7B - Kerrobert, Macklin, Wilkie and Biggar areas

-Cropland topsoil moisture is rated as one per cent surplus, 74 per cent adequate, 20 per cent short and five per cent very short.
-Hay land and pasture topsoil moisture is rated as 58 per cent adequate, 30 per cent short and 12 per cent very short.
+Topsoil and subsoil moisture remains a concern for the majority of the region.
+Although conditions have improved thanks to recent rain and snow, fields will need significant moisture before seeding time to replenish what was lost this past growing season.
+Cropland topsoil moisture heading into winter is rated as 73 per cent adequate, 26 per cent short and one per cent very short.
+Hay land and pasture topsoil moisture conditions are rated as 55 per cent adequate, 44 percent short and two per cent very short.